 “I want to design/craft/DIY/play with my sister/friend/mother/aunt/grandmother/etc while planning my wedding.”

-Having a wedding planner will not take the joy and fun out of doing wedding things with your family and friends.
+Having a wedding planner will not take the joy and fun out of doing wedding-related tasks and projects with your family and friends.
 If that’s what you want, do it.
 Your planner will probably actually have suggestions or tips for whatever you’re doing!
-You can still design your whole wedding with your sister, or craft with your best friend, or bake cookies with your grandmother.
-You can have a planner even if you want other people to be involved with your wedding. :)
+You can still design your whole wedding with your sister, or craft with your best friend, or bake cakes with your grandmother.
+You can absolutely have a planner even if you want other people to be involved with your wedding. :)

 “My sister/friend/cousin just got married and she is going to plan my wedding.”